kossnocorp/typesaurus.com/src/content/docs/get-started/reading.md

 ## Realtime

-You can subscribe to updates calling `.on` on any of the reading methods:
+You can subscribe to updates by calling `.on` on any of the reading methods:

 ```ts
 db.users